More than 10,000 men battle major fires throughout the State

 "We know that global warming has already increased the probability of unprecedented high temperatures in the western U.S., including in California", Noah Diffenbaugh said, a Stanford researcher, "And we know, with high confidence, that continued global warming will continue to intensify those increases".

-One of the worst wildfire seasons in recent California history is sending smoke into nearly every corner of the state, turning skies into a gray haze and triggering unhealthy-air warnings, even in Bay Area cities that usually benefit from a protective ocean breeze.
+One of the worst wildfire seasons in recent California history is sending smoke IGNORE INTO nearly every corner of the state, turning skies IGNORE INTO a gray haze and triggering unhealthy-air warnings, even in Bay Area cities that usually benefit from a protective ocean breeze.

 Latin American Post | Carlos Eduardo Gómez Avella

 Copy edited by Susana Cicchetto